 "VPN stands for 'virtual private network,'" said David Gorodyansky, chief executive office of AnchorFree, a Mountain View, Calif., company that makes Hotspot Shield, VPN software for the average user.
 "It is a connection between a secure server and your computer, through which you can access the internet."

-A VPN lets you secure your web session, transmitted data, financial transactions and personal information online, no matter where you are.
+A VPN lets you increase the security of your web session, transmitted data, financial transactions and personal information online, no matter where you are.

 Send a check, not cash